NFTs explained: Everything your business needs to know

 What does fungible mean?

-Fungible means that a good or commodity’s individual units are interchangeable and indistinguishable.
+Fungible means a good or commodity’s individual units are interchangeable and indistinguishable.

 The best example of a fungible good is money.
-If you and I both have five-dollar bills, we should have no problem swapping these bills, as they are fundamentally the same—they are fungible.
+If you and I both have five-dollar bills, we should have no problem swapping these bills, as they are fundamentally the same—they're fungible.

 So, if fungible means interchangeable and indistinguishable, non-fungible means unique and irreplaceable.
 It turns out most real-world things are non-fungible.
 Houses, artworks, cars, baseball cards—they are all unique.
 They are all non-fungible.